jamesonstrickland/Python/README.md

 numbers = array.array('i', [1, 2, 3, 4, 5])  # 'i' indicates integer type
 ```

+## Other Data Structures

+These data structures are more advanced or specialized and may not be needed in many scenarios.
+The choice of data structure depends on the specific requirements of the problem being solved and the efficiency considerations for operations like insertion, deletion, search, and traversal.

+**Deque (Double-ended Queue):** A data structure that supports adding and removing elements from both ends efficiently.

+**Priority Queue:** A data structure where each element has a priority associated with it, and elements are removed based on their priority.

+**Graph Algorithms (DFS, BFS):** While graphs were mentioned, specific algorithms such as Depth-First Search (DFS) and Breadth-First Search (BFS) are often used for graph traversal and search.

+**Binary Indexed Tree (Fenwick Tree):** A specialized data structure used for efficient prefix sum queries and updates.

+**Segment Tree:** Another tree-based data structure used for efficient range queries and updates.

+**Skip List:** A probabilistic data structure used for maintaining sorted lists with efficient search, insertion, and deletion operations.

+**Suffix Array and Suffix Tree:** Data structures used in string processing and pattern matching algorithms.

+**Trie (Prefix Tree):** A tree-based data structure used for efficient retrieval of strings with common prefixes.

 ##  Quick conversion task

 First, ask the user for their name.
 Then, print out the greeting "Hello, NAME"